Kate Austin Family Lawyers

 As solicitors, we can assist you throughout every step of the process.
 If you have any questions or wish to discuss your options further, please do not hesitate to contact us!

-Will the judge accept our Application?
+Will the Court accept our Application?

 Not necessarily.